jjosh102/jjosh102/README.md

 ### Hi there! 👋  I'm Josh, thanks for stopping by.
-Just a regular developer who loves exploring new stuff.
+:octocat: Just a regular developer who loves exploring new stuff.

 <!--
 **obaki102/obaki102** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.